Creating Jackknife and Bootstrap estimates of the covariance matrix for the two-point correlation function: Summary and Conclusions

 In this work we have analysed the performance of the Bootstrap and the delete-one Jackknife internal estimates of the data covariance matrix for the two-point correlation function.
 Internal estimates split the observed data into $\nsv$ sub-samples and use different resampling techniques to make multiple copies of the observations.
 While for the one-point statistics we have a unique choice to assign the weight to each object in the resampled data, there is an ambiguity in how to define weights for pairs of objects, the building blocks of the two-point correlation function estimators.
 We test four different weighting schemes: the default $\vmult$ weighting; the $\vmean$ weighting designed to match pair numbers; the $\vgeom$ weighting proposed to provide a better estimate of the cosmic-variance term and the $\vmatch$ weighting that matches the weighting of auto- and cross-pairs between sub-samples in the Jackknife methodology.

 We use a set of 1000 independent QUIJOTE simulations both to estimate the reference covariance matrix and to perform the internal estimates.
 In turn, for each internal method we obtain 1000 estimates of the data covariance matrix, each using a single simulation.
 We infer the accuracy of each internal method as the mean difference between the related 1000 estimates of the covariance matrix and the reference one while the corresponding standard deviation is used as the measure for the statistical precision expected for a single dataset.
+While we would have liked to include results from a larger sample of simulations, our analysis was limited by the computational resources and time available.
+As Fig.~\ref{fig:vars_xir_baseline} shows, this sample is sufficient to clearly distinguish between results from different weighting schemes, and demonstrate that the $\vmatch$ weighting scheme provides less biased results than more traditional methods, the primary result of our work.

 We perform our analysis using the isotropic real-space two-point correlation function and the multipole moments of the anisotropic redshift-space two-point correlation function.
 We first decompose the covariance matrix into its diagonal elements, the variances, and the correlation matrix (also referred to as the normalised covariance matrix).
 The correlation matrix is then analysed through the `principal component analysis' (pca) in terms of its eigenvalues and eigenvectors.
 The comparison between two estimates of the covariance matrix is carried out by comparing the related vectors of variances and the eigenvalues and eigenvectors of the corresponding correlation matrix.